PCdurham/UAV2Sen/README.md

 Each script has a long list of adjustable parameters detailed with comments at the start in the user inputs section.

 ### Step 2: Large Scale Deployment
 For map production, UAV2SEN_fuzzyCNN_BigTif.py can take a large geocoded image and run a pre-trained CNN model.
 The outputs will be 3 geocoded rasters for vegetation membership, water membership and sediment membership.
 These will open and overlay directly in a GIS program for furtherprocessing.
 The rasters are coded from 0 to 100 thus directly giving the membership % for the given class of a given pixel.
 EG, if a pixel of the water membership raster has a value of 56, the pixel is predicted to have 56% water.
+For large images, this script will process the fuzzy classifications row-by-row.
+The result is a process which is less memory intensive and will run on most computers.
+But it is considerably slower.
+Fuzzy Classification of a full Sentinel 2 tile will take aproximately 1 hour.